w3c/wai-curricula/content/index.md

 {% include excol.html type="middle" %}

-The table below shows ideas for future curricula.
+The table below shows current plans for curricula development.
 Introductory modules are available.
 When completed, other modules will be linked from here.

 <table class="dense">
  <caption>Outline</caption>